axis-Z/patriarchate-property/README.md

 3. Sankey diagrams - R script: The code of Sankey Network type visualisations in R;
 4. Icons: Pictograms used in the interactive map.

-Special thanks to [@grabrBrabr](@grabrBrabr) for the support and sharing knowledge while creating the interactive map, particularly in css & js parts.
+Special thanks to @https://github.com/grabrBrabr for the support and sharing knowledge while creating the interactive map, particularly in css & js parts.